sabhapathi0306/Vaccine-Registration-management/README.md

 1. one can create,retrive, update and delete the data
 2. updation and deletions only for authorized persons with valid credinatials

-# small video clip on working :
+# small video clip on website working :
 https://drive.google.com/file/d/1h2UbZI2nxZj1LG2xfws-vkzGzCW5aloi/view?usp=sharing

 ## Homepage